 - (Lucky 13.
 Cute.)
 After dropping my load a day and a half later in Durant, Oklahoma, I had the pleasure of waiting another three and a half hours for my next load that would take me home.
 Have I mentioned at any point in the past that I HATE WAITING!
 After all this time, when I was repeatedly informed that it was “tough this time of year,” “just not many loads out there.” and we have “everybody working on it, including management.”
 After all that time with no loads out there they hooked me up with a load that picked up FIVE MILES FROM MY DAUGHTER!
 I could have …

 - Words STILL cannot describe.

 After this tour from hell, I did get to spend some time with my daughter and her family.
 She ordered Pizza (Mr. Jim’s.
 Very good.) and let me take a shower.
 After a night at the Pilot not two miles from my daughter’s place, I drove to the shipper to pick up my load.
 I even managed to scoot around a major accident that resulted in a freeway closure south of Fairfield.
-A kindly driver told me about a flambe wreck just south of Fairfield as I was fuelling at the Loves and another kindly driver pointed me to the way around the wreck.
+A kindly driver told me about a flambe wreck as I was fueling at the Loves and another kindly driver pointed me to the best route around the wreck.
 I got back to our Houston drop lot, parked the loaded trailer and my tractor, and tried to forget the total misery of the preceding 12 days.